 Hayes jumped from the car and sprinted after Jeremy.
 He quickly closed the gap but he couldn’t sustain the speed, and Jeremy steadily began to put distance between them.
 Hayes came to an abrupt stop, planted his feet in the ground, drew his gun and fired four rounds.

-The bullet struck the boy mid-stride, and he summer salted into the street.
+The bullet struck the boy mid-stride, and his body summer salted into the street.

 Hayes felt himself breathe again when he saw Jeremy’s body fall.
 He kept his gun drawn and cautiously approached the body.